 - Stretchy and stable

-- Can feel poles on the lower back when stored with bands
+- You can feel poles on the lower back when held with bands

 - Can scrunch up depending on body type

-- Stays put on waist and has very little bounce
+- It stays put on the waist and has very little bounce

 - Solid and comfortable system for carrying poles